heliotropical-gits/ThompsonTetrahedron-WebApp/README.md

 coordinate axis rotation, hiding and displaying specific features, and displaying a twinning (mirror) Thompson Tetrahedron following a (111) twinning plane.

-Slip systems, dislocations splitting and reactions between several dislocations can be handily described using the Thompson Notation [1], which transforms large, sometimes unwieldy Miller index notation for dislocations into something akin to linear algebra.
+Slip systems, dislocations splitting and reactions between several dislocations can be handily described using the Thompson notation detailed in ref.
+[1], which transforms large, sometimes unwieldy Miller index notation for dislocations into something akin to linear algebra.
 In the web app, both notations are provided, giving a handy reference to convert from one to the other, and get an orientable view of e.g. the slip systems involved in a dislocation reaction you might be interested in.

 Built using HTML/CSS and javascript.